SpicyHamBoi/SpicyHamBoi/README.md

-My name is SpicyHamBoi and i make bad scripts
+My name is SpicyHamBoi

+What the dog doin?